Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 1293 }
 ```

-Regarding the stall, there could be lots of different reasons.
+There could be various reasons of the stall.
 It might be because of the stall signal
 received from other stages
+or
-or the internal issues of the rename stage stalls itself
+the internal issues of the rename stage
 due to lack of resources.

 ## rename